Friedrich Karl Florian: Nazi career

-Postwar life
+Post-war life

 Captured by US forces on 17 April 1945 and interned at the Esterwegen concentration camp, Florian made two suicide attempts while in custody, by poison and by jumping out a third-floor window.
 He was charged with ordering the execution of five Düsseldorf citizens who in April 1945 had attempted to surrender the city to the US Army, but was acquitted in March 1949.
 Shortly afterwards in June 1949, Florian was convicted by the denazification court and was sentenced to six years in prison and a 20,000 Reichsmark fine because of his leadership role in the Nazi Party.
-Taking into consideration the time already served, he was released on 1 May 1951.
+Taking into consideration time served, he was released on 1 May 1951.
 He then found employment as an industrial representative.
 He remained a convinced Nazi and maintained contact with former associates from the Nazi era.
 According to information obtained by British intelligence, he was a close collaborator of Werner Naumann in the organization known as the Naumann Circle that attempted to infiltrate political parties in West Germany in the early 1950s.